lohriialo/indesign-scripting-python/README.md

 * [InDesign Scripting Tutorials](https://www.youtube.com/user/BSKTCreation/videos)

 # Does Python Scripting also works in Photoshop and Illustrator?
-The short answer is yes it should, because Photoshop and Illustrator also exposes it's scripting api via COM just like InDesign
+The short answer is yes ideally it should, because Photoshop and Illustrator also exposes it's scripting api via COM just like InDesign.
+Ive not had a chance to try it yet on Photoshop or Illustrator, see it for yourself!